 |Coleman Family Farms||Homepage|

-Purple Sugar Snap peas are available year-round with peak season during the cooler temperatures of spring and fall.
+Purple Sugar Snap peas are available year-round with peak season during the spring and fall months.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.